sauricat/sauriblog/README.md

 Hugo theme “Diary” by Rise transplanted from Makito’s “Journal” in the `themes/diary` directory: MIT license.

-All articles in the `content` directory (unless otherwise stated): CC-BY 4.0.
+All articles in the `content` directory (unless otherwise stated): CC BY 4.0.
 Please indicate the author name as “Shu Lin,” or “Shu 的文章储存库.”

 All other code: MIT license.